Hackers Elect Futurama's Bender to the Washington DC School Board

 The researchers also managed to hack into the network, allowing them to gain access to other systems within the building.
 The team was able to get into the surveillance system, which gave them access to the security cameras.
 This allowed them to time their attacks so that the technicians would not notice the additional server activity.

 When the team tried to get into the terminal server, they noticed there was an attack coming from Iran; they traced the IP address to the Persian Gulf University.
-The team realised the Iranians were getting in with one of the default admin logins (user: admin, password: admin).
+The team realized the Iranians were getting in with one of the default admin logins (user: admin, password: admin).
 To stop the outside attacks the team blocked the offending IP address with iptables (a piece of software for server admins) and replaced the admin password with something more challenging.
 The team also blocked similar attacks launched from New Jersey, India, and China.

-Halderman's closing statements on e-voting are that a single flaw in the configuration of the system could be fatal, and secure internet -based voting won't be ready until there are significant fundamental advances in computer security.
+Halderman's closing statements on e-voting are that a single flaw in the configuration of the system could be fatal, and secure Internet -based voting won't be ready until there are significant fundamental advances in computer security.
 Be sure to check out the full paper on Attacking the Washington, D.C.
 Internet Voting System.